Burmese python: Diet

 Like all snakes, the Burmese python is carnivorous.
 Its diet consists primarily of birds and mammals, but also includes amphibians and reptiles.
 It is a sit-and-wait predator, meaning it spends most of its time staying relatively still, waiting for prey to approach, then striking rapidly.
 The snake grabs a prey animal with its sharp teeth, then wraps its body around the animal to kill it through constriction.
 The python then swallows its prey whole.
 It is often found near human habitation due to the presence of rats, mice, and other vermin as a food source.
 However, its equal affinity for domesticated birds and mammals means it is often treated as a pest.
 In captivity, its diet consists primarily of commercially available appropriately sized rats, graduating to larger prey such as rabbits and poultry as it grows.
 As an invasive species in Florida, Burmese pythons primarily eat a variety of small mammals including foxes, rabbits, and raccoons.
 Due to their high predation levels, they have been implicated in the decline and even disappearance of many mammal species.
 In their invasive range, pythons also eat birds and occasionally other reptiles.
-Exceptionally large pythons may even require larger food items such as pigs or goats, and are known to have attacked and eaten alligators and adult deer in Florida.
+Exceptionally large pythons may even require larger food items such as pigs or goats, and are known to have attacked and eaten little alligators and adult deer in Florida.